Accessioning Cores/Samples

 - Sites that no longer exist (e.g., mined, infilled, developed, or dredged sites)

-- Sites that are now inaccessible for political reasons or that have protected status
+- Sites that have become inaccessible for political reasons or protected status

 - Remote sites, or those that present major logistical challenges

-- Sites with a substantial financial investment in generating analytical data
+- Sites with substantial financial investment in generating analytical data